 Inventory, 18lbs : 0

-Red Bartlett pears are available year-round; however their peak season is during the fall and winter months.
+Red Bartlett pears are available year-round, with peak season in the fall through winter.

-The Red Bartlett pear was discovered as a bud sport on a common Bartlett tree in Washington State in 1938.
-Bud sports often appear on fruit trees and are a natural occurrence but typically go unnoticed and not all bud sports produce viable fruit.
+Red Bartlett pears were discovered as a bud sport on a common bartlett tree in Washington State in 1938.
+Bud sports are a natural occurrence and often appear on fruit trees but typically go unnoticed as not all bud sports produce viable fruit.
 This particular bud sport was just as sweet and flavorful as the yellow bartlett and was chosen for cultivation.
 Today more than half of the Red Bartlett pears in the United States are grown in California where they thrive in the rich soil and moderate climate.
 They are also found at farmers markets and specialty grocers in Europe and Canada.

 Recipes that include Red Bartlett Pears.
 One is easiest, three is harder.

-People have spotted Red Bartlett Pears using the Specialty Produce app for iPhone and Android.
+People have shared Red Bartlett Pears using the Specialty Produce app for iPhone and Android.